Running Calf Injuries

 Calf Stretches

 With one foot far in front of the other, and hands pushing on the wall, keep the rear leg straight and flex the front knee.
-Pushing the rear heel into the ground, a stretch should be felt in the calf.
+Pushing the rear heel into the ground, a strong calf stretch should be felt in the rear leg.

 Wobble Cushion Balance